NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/memory.md

    ````

+> [!NOTE]
-Note: When one cache entry is used to create another, the new one copies the existing entry's expiration tokens and time-based expiration settings, if any.
+> When one cache entry is used to create another, the new one copies the existing entry's expiration tokens and time-based expiration settings, if any.
 It is not expired in response to manual removal or updating of the existing entry.

   ## Other Resources